e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

 world = SimpleWorld(Cessna172Xv1(), SimpleAtmosphere(), HorizontalTerrain()) #zero-MSL terrain
 ```

-Inspecting its type hierarchy reveals that `SimpleWorld` is a concrete subtype of the abstract type
+Inspecting `SimpleWorld`'s type hierarchy reveals that it is a concrete subtype of the abstract type
 `ModelDefinition`:
 ```@example tutorial02
 using InteractiveUtils